rsandrade/Litecoin-br/Xadrez.md

 You need to create a new Segwit wallet or just use any you already have and copy the Master Public Key from the menu ```Wallet``` > ```Information``` and paste it at BTCpay Server at ```Stores``` > ```Settings``` (if you already added a store) > ```Add or modify a derivation scheme```.

 Another change is the gap limit of wallet.
 The standard gap limit is low but to reach the best peace of mind level we will change it to a higher number like 200.
+You will need to observe this number because it counts how many unpaid invoices inbetween occurs - if you do not want to pay attention on this details and want to be very sure will not be a problem, set it as 2000.

 Go to menu ```View``` and be sure the last submenu is ```Hide console``` if it isn't click at ```Show console```.
 Open the ```Console tab``` and use the following commands at prompt: ```wallet.change_gap_limit(200)``` and press enter at your keyboard, ```wallet.storage.write()``` and press enter again.